pyeventsourcing/eventsourcing/README.md

 ## Synopsis

+You can use the library's `Aggregate` class to define event sourced aggregates.

-The example below uses the library's declarative syntax (new in v9.0) to define an event sourced aggregate called `World`.
+The example below uses the library's declarative syntax to define an event sourced aggregate called `World`.
 The `World` class uses the `Aggregate` class and the `event` decorator from the `eventsourcing.domain` module.

 The `World` class has a command method `make_it_so()` which triggers an  event called `SomethingHappened` that appends the given value of `what` to the `history` attribute of an instance of `World`.

 It is generally recommended to use an imperative style when naming command methods, and to name event classes using past participles.